Pepin the Short: Expansion of the Frankish realm

-Pepin's first major act as king was to go to war against the Lombard king Aistulf, who had expanded into the ducatus Romanus.
-After a meeting with Pope Stephen II at Ponthion, Pepin forced the Lombard king to return property seized from the Church.
-He confirmed the papacy in possession of Ravenna and the Pentapolis, the so-called Donation of Pepin, whereby the Papal States were established and the temporal reign of the papacy officially began.
-At about 752, he turned his attention to Septimania.
-The new king headed south in a military expedition down the Rhone valley and received the submission of eastern Septimania (i.e. Nîmes, Maguelone, Beziers and Agde) after securing count Ansemund's allegiance.
-The Frankish king went on to invest Narbonne, the main Umayyad stronghold in Septimania, but could not capture it from the Iberian Muslims until seven years later in 759, when they were driven out to Hispania.
+Pepin's first major act as King of the Franks was to go to war against the Lombard king Aistulf, who had expanded into the ducatus Romanus.
+After a meeting with Pope Stephen II at Ponthion, Pepin forced the Lombard king to return the property seized from the Church.
+He confirmed the papacy in possession of Ravenna and the Pentapolis, the so-called Donation of Pepin, whereby the Papal States were established, and the temporal reign of the papacy officially began.
+At about 752 he turned his attention to Septimania, a region in southern Gaul that formally belonged to the Visigothic Kingdom.
+The new king headed south in a military expedition down the Rhône Valley.
+He received the submission of eastern Septimania (i.e., Nîmes, Maguelone, Béziers, and Agde) after securing count Ansemund's allegiance.
+Then, the Frankish king went on to conquer the city of Narbonne, which had passed briefly to the Emirate of Córdoba, with the final victory by the Christian Franks in 759.
+Eventually, Pepin chased the Muslim Arabs and Berbers away from Septimania and conquered Narbonne in 759, after which the city became part of the Frankish Viscounty of Narbonne.
+Septimania became a march of the Carolingian Empire and then West Francia down to the 13th century, though it was culturally and politically autonomous from the northern France-based central royal government.
+By the end of the 9th century, the region was renamed as Gothia or Marca Gothica ("Gothic March").
+The region was under the influence of the people from the count territories of Toulouse, Provence, and ancient County of Barcelona.
+It was part of the wider cultural and linguistic region comprising the southern third of France known as Occitania.